Getting an Interview

 4) This position is ALWAYS being advertised.
 They are obviously looking for a certain type of person.
 Also there is very high turnover according to one of the reps.
 Thats a huge red flag there

-I applied online and the process took 4+ weeks – interviewed at ADP in April 2010.
+I applied online.
+The process took 4+ weeks – interviewed at ADP (Charlotte, NC) in April 2010.

 The process consisted of a phone screen, a personality/intelligence test, an interview with a recruiter and regional VP, a ride along (whole day), and supposedly a role play.
 I got through to the supposed role play, however it was not a role play or if it was it was not a set up role play where they gave me a product to sell it.
 The only way I could make sense of it being a role play was there was one manager who was nice and one who was rude, unprofessional and arrogant. (maybe potentially acting like a client or customer you call on who doesn't give you the time of day!